-tinyBE is a global platform for artistic visions of sustainable living.
-As a creative lab tinyBE offers a series of exhibitions of habitable artworks in public spaces and opens up a free space for an discourse on meaningful life:
+tinyBE is a global platform for artistic visions of sustainable forms of living.
+As a creative lab tinyBE offers a series of exhibitions of habitable artworks in public spaces and a free space for a discourse on meaningful life:

-In a social environment where population growth, rising house prices, displacement and immigration are part of everyday life for many people, lack of affordable living space and the depletion of our natural resources rank among the most pressing issues of our time.
+In a social environment where population growth, rising house prices and displacement are part of everyday life for many people, lack of affordable living space and the depletion of our natural resources rank among the most pressing issues of our time.
 The transformation of lifestyles and work patterns in the wake of digitalisation and globalisation has gone hand in hand with reduced living space for many individuals and a need for sustainable alternatives.

 At this moment of time in particular, "tiny" has become omnipresent as a movement – small, simple, reduced or renounced altogether.
 This movement may be inspired by economic or ecological motives or simply by a desire for freedom, relaxation, simplicity or direction. tinyBE seeks to bring things back to the core.
 What do we really need?
 How do we want to live?

 Parallel to the exhibition an academic forum will take place comprising events and an art education program in cooperation with partners such as the Museum Angewandte Kunst, the Deutsches Architekturmuseum or the Goethe-University in Frankfurt: the tinyMONDAYS.

 The forum will address topics such as sustainability, urban development and contemporary architecture and provide a platform for architects, designers, artists, politicians, students and the general public to discuss aesthetic, social, philosophical, political and ecological questions and thus create sustainable perspectives in the debate about the current (housing) situation.